EighteenZi/rocksdb_wiki/An-Overview-of-RocksDB-SST-formats.md

 Right now we have two types of tables: "plain table" and "block based table".

+### Block-based table ###

-**Block-based table:** this is the default table type that we inherited from [LevelDB](http://leveldb.googlecode.com/svn/trunk/doc/index.html), which was designed for storing data in hard disk or flash device.
+this is the default table type that we inherited from [LevelDB](http://leveldb.googlecode.com/svn/trunk/doc/index.html), which was designed for storing data in hard disk or flash device.

 In block-based table, data is chucked into (almost) fix-sized blocks (default block size is 4k).
 Each block, in turn, keeps a bunch of entries.